Chris Mottershead

-Christopher Alan Leigh Mottershead (born 24 September 1958) is a British (Welsh) travel industry entrepreneur, and the UK Managing Director of Thomas Cook.
+Christopher Alan Leigh Mottershead (born 24 September 1958) is a British (Welsh) travel industry entrepreneur, and was the UK Managing Director of Thomas Cook.

 Early life

 He attended Cowbridge Grammar School (Cowbridge Comprehensive School from 1974) in Cowbridge, Wales, then studied History at the University of Warwick.

 Career

 He started as a graduate at Wales Gas.

 TUI

 From 2001 to 2004 he was the Managing Director of TUI UK, in Sussex.
 The group had over 900 retail shops, and 10,000 staff.

 Thomas Cook

 He joined Thomas Cook in April 2015.
 He became UK Managing Director of Thomas Cook Group on 1 October 2015.